WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Caching Data with Windows Azure Caching ###

 This exercise will show you how to use the Windows Azure Caching to cache results from queries to Windows Azure SQL Database.
-You will continue with a solution based on the one used for the previous exercise the only difference is in the home page, which has been updated to show the elapsed time to retrieve the list of products in the catalog, and now has a link to enable or disable the use of the cache.
+You will continue with a solution based on the one used for the previous exercise.
+The only difference is in the home page, which has been updated to show the elapsed time to retrieve the list of products in the catalog, and now has a link to enable or disable the use of the cache.
 During the exercise, you will update the data access code with a trivial implementation of caching.
 It uses the canonical pattern, in which the code checks the cache first to retrieve the results of a query and, if there is no data available, executes the query against the database to cache the results.

 <a name="Ex2Task1" />